Douglas Wright Melanoma Award

 |18 months following the end of the project||Final report submitted to the Department of Medicine|

-The application should include the following and be sent as PDFs via email to Joanna King, research administrator by the Wednesday, April 1, 2020 deadline.
+The application should include the following and be sent as PDFs via email to the Research Administrator at email@example.com by Wednesday, April 1, 2020 deadline.
 Please indicate "Douglas Wright Melanoma Award" in the subject line.

 - a letter of application (five page maximum, 12-point font, one inch margins) addressing;